purescript-contrib/purescript-aff/MODULES.md

 data Aff :: # ! -> * -> *
 ```

-A computation with effects `e`.
-The computation either errors or
+An asynchronous computation with effects `e`.
+The computation either
-produces a value of type `a`.
+errors or produces a value of type `a`.

 This is moral equivalent of `ErrorT (ContT Unit (Eff e)) a`.